KSDunne/statement_beauty/README.md

 - Blog image for peach blush is from [unsplash](https://unsplash.com/photos/woman-with-red-lipstick-and-black-mascara-7tz7I7naQ8c)
 - Blog image for winter tanning is from [pixabay](https://pixabay.com/photos/woman-beach-people-sea-bikini-909323/)
 - Blog image for eyeliner flick is from [unsplash](https://unsplash.com/photos/woman-in-black-crew-neck-shirt-smiling-LgftFZJe_oQ)
-- Default image for blogs and for makeover deals is a bed in a salon and thats from [pexels](https://www.pexels.com/photo/massage-table-in-modern-cosmetology-salon-6899551/)
+- Default image for blogs and static image for makeover deals is a bed in a salon and thats from [pexels](https://www.pexels.com/photo/massage-table-in-modern-cosmetology-salon-6899551/)

 ### Inspiration from real world beauty blogs